 Below are two photographs of a naturally terminated rough crystal:

-All stones have been faceted by our cutters and sparkle brilliantly.
+All of our faceted Zincite has been faceted by our cutters and sparkle brilliantly.